Geometric Manin's conjecture in characteristic $p$: Preliminaries

 \section{Preliminaries}

 Throughout we will work over a ground field $k$.
 A variety is an integral separated scheme of finite type over the ground field.
-When the ground field has characteristic $p$, we denote by $F^{e}$ the $e$-th iterate of the (absolute) Frobenius map on $X$ which is a homeomorphism that raises all functions to the $p^{e}$-th power.
+When we say that the ground field has characteristic $p$, we will always implicitly mean that $p$ is a prime number.
+In this case, we denote by $F^{e}$ the $e$-th iterate of the (absolute) Frobenius map on $X$ which is a homeomorphism that raises all functions to the $p^{e}$-th power.
 If the ground field $k$ is finite, then for any $k$-scheme $X$ we denote by $\mathrm{Fr}_{k}$ the geometric Frobenius automorphism of $X_{\overline{k}}$, i.e.~the morphism $X_{\overline{k}} \to X_{\overline{k}}$ induced by base change from the automorphism of $\overline{k}$ that is the inverse of $t \mapsto t^{|k|}$.
+A component of a scheme means an irreducible component unless otherwise stated.